AnyAttack: Towards Large-scale Self-supervised Adversarial Attacks on Vision-language Models: Related Work

 \section{Related Work}

-\paragraph{Targeted Adversarial Attacks} A number of works have been proposed to enhance the effectiveness and transferability of targeted adversarial attacks against vision models.
-Input augmentation techniques like image translation \citep{dong2019evading}, cropping \citep{wei2023enhancing}, mixup \citep{wang2021admix, liu2024boosting}, and resizing \citep{xie2019improving}, have been employed to increase the diversity of adversarial inputs, thereby improving their transferability across different target models.
-Additionally, adversarial fine-tuning and model enhancement techniques have been explored to bolster the attack capabilities of surrogate models \citep{springer2021little, zhang2023low, wu2024improving}.
+\paragraph{Targeted Adversarial Attacks.} A number of works have been proposed to improve the effectiveness and transferability of targeted adversarial attacks against vision models.
+Input augmentation techniques such as image translation \citep{dong2019evading}, cropping \citep{wei2023enhancing}, mixup \citep{wang2021admix, liu2024boosting}, and resizing \citep{xie2019improving}, have been employed to increase the diversity of adversarial input, thus improving their transferability across different target models.
+In addition, adversarial fine-tuning and model enhancement techniques have been explored to increase the attack capabilities of surrogate models \citep{springer2021little, zhang2023low, wu2024improving}.
 These methods typically involve retraining the surrogate models with a mix of clean and adversarial examples to improve their robustness against future attacks.
 Furthermore, optimization techniques have evolved to stabilize the update processes during adversarial training.
 Methods such as adaptive learning rates and gradient clipping have been integrated to ensure more consistent updates and enhance the overall performance of the adversarial attacks \citep{dong2018boosting, wang2021enhancing, lin2023linnesterov}.
 These advancements collectively contribute to the development of more effective and transferable adversarial attacks in the realm of vision models.